-Transitions and Sequencing Using Signal Words
+How to Skillfully Transition and Sequence Using Signal Words

 We want our writing to flow naturally.
 We want our readers to feel that we know where we are headed and we are in control of our writing.
-This means they can just sit back and enjoy the ride!
+This means they can sit back and enjoy the ride!

 Here are 3 Ways to Think of Transitions: